Sensirion/python-uart-svm4x/_sources/execute-measurements.rst.txt

 Execute measurements
 ====================

-The following steps shows how to use this driver to execute a simple measurement on a Windows system.
+The following steps show how to use this driver to execute a simple measurement on a Windows system.

 1. Install the SVM4X sensor driver and all required packages as described in :ref:`Installation`.
 2. Connect the SVM4X sensor to your system with the serial USB cable.